-Additionally, the Diocese receives revenue through parish assessments to help fund operations.
-The Diocesan assessments are determined annually based on the parish's offertory and are billed monthly on a prorated basis to the parishes.
-The monthly assessments are due on a quarterly basis.
-Receivables for the assessments are reported as accounts receivable, assessments on the consolidated statements of financial position and are reported net of an allowance for doubtful accounts of \$21,000 as of June 30, 2022 and 2021.
+Additionally, the Diocese receives revenue through parish and school assessments to help fund operations.
+The Diocesan assessments are determined annually for parishes based on the parish's offertory and for the schools based on student enrollment.
+Parishes are billed monthly on a prorated basis, with a quarterly due date.
+Schools are billed semi-annually and are due within 30 days.
+Receivables for the assessments are reported as accounts receivable, assessments on the consolidated statements of financial position and are reported net of an allowance for doubtful accounts of \$21,000 as of June 30, 2023 and 2022.

 The Diocese operates an insurance department on behalf of the parishes and schools within the Diocese.
 Through this department, the Diocese negotiates insurance rates and enters into annual policies for property, general liability, and other coverages.
 The policies have high deductibles, a portion of which the Diocese funds on behalf of the parishes and schools.
 The Diocese pays the premiums on behalf of the parishes and schools and records a receivable from the insurance company and unearned revenue at the time of billing for the annual premiums, an estimate of the deductibles to be funded by the Diocese each year, and other risk management functions.
 Insurance and risk management revenue is recognized monthly.
 The insurance company bills the parishes and schools on behalf of the Diocese and remits the payments received to the Diocese.
 Receivables related to the insurance department are reported as accounts receivable, other on the consolidated statements of financial position.
-The Diocese believes the insurance receivables are fully collectible as of June 30, 2022 and June 30, 2021.
+The Diocese believes the insurance receivables are fully collectible as of June 30, 2023 and June 30, 2022.